Saturday 10 February 2024

 Maine Democrat: Illegal Aliens Deserve to Take Priority over U.S Veterans

-Blogger Comment: This is what you have got now through the Democrats and Biden with his Administration in allowing over 7 million+ illegals and constantly growing into the United States and on his 'WATCH' over the last 3½-years and where US VETERANS are to become second-class US citizens in the America of Biden today...
+Blogger Comment: This is what you have got now through the Democrats and Biden with his Administration in allowing over 16 million+ illegals (cited by Speaker Johnson on US TV Sept.
+17, 2024) and constantly growing into the United States and on his 'WATCH' over the last 3½-years and where US VETERANS are to become second-class US citizens in the America of Biden today...

 A radical Democrat lawmaker in Maine has demanded that illegal aliens be given priority treatment over American veterans.